AdityaKumar-Git/learningReact/README.md

 03passwordGen:
 - password generator app using tailwind with state, callback, ref and props that can be used to generate and copy a random password.

+04currencyConverter:
+- currency converter app using tailwind with state, props, hooks and api that can be used to convert currency